 Not only do you enrich your hotel’s offering – to the delight of your guests, who then become return customers and recommend you to others – you also generate more revenue!

 By managing all your hotel’s activities with a single customer database, Asterio facilitates all these extra sales.
 One bill, zero friction: dinners and spa treatments are all posted to the customer’s account so they can pay for everything at the end of their stay!

 Bringing guests in is the first step, but you must make it your aim to bring them back!
 Return customers – weekend, business or holiday makers – are a lever to your occupancy rate and thus your RevPAR.
 In addition, regular customers generally book directly through you, and in advance, which is always great from a profitability point of view…

 How do you maintain a direct link to your customers?
 With a property management system designed for contact and customer satisfaction!

 Asterio includes a booking engine for your hotel, allowing the customer to quickly and easily log in online, sign up using Facebook or Google, access their bills and bookings, confirm an option taken over the phone, etc. In short, flexibility and ease of use, for hassle-free booking.
 Asterio also auto-sends confirmation emails, payment reminders, special offer and thank you SMS messages after the stay… Your customers feel comforted, valued and will no doubt appreciate this close relationship!

-Hoteliers, restaurant owners, hotel-restaurants… Asterio’s 100% web-based software combines all the features you are looking for to make your daily life easier and optimise your performance.
+Hoteliers, restaurant owners, hotel-restaurants, hotel-spas… Asterio’s 100% web-based software combines all the features you are looking for to make your daily life easier and optimise your performances.
 Whatever your business profile, whatever your activity, Asterio brings you management and marketing solutions in a simplified and intuitive way!